25prabhu10/notes/docs/Languages/C-Sharp/Entity_Framework_Core.md

 ## Fluent API

-Fluent API is an advanced way of specifying model configuration that covers everything that data annotations can do in addition to some more advanced configuration not possible with data annotations.
+Fluent API is an advanced way of specifying model configuration that covers everything that data annotations can do in addition to some more advanced configuration not possible with data annotations

-- Fluent API is another way to configure your domain classes.
+- Fluent API is another way to configure your domain classes

 If both Data annotations and Fluent API are use the precedence is:

 - Fluent API > Data Annotations > Default Conventions

-The Code First Fluent API is most commonly accessed by overriding the OnModelCreating method on your derived DbContext.
+The Code First Fluent API is most commonly accessed by overriding the OnModelCreating method on your derived DbContext

 - Fluent API provides more functionality for configuration than DataAnnotations.
-Fluent API supports the following types of mappings.
+Fluent API supports the following types of mappings

 ## Data Transfer Object (DTO)